CSCfi/csc-user-guide/docs/support/tutorials/env-guide/using-linux-in-command-line.md

 ## Structure of linux commands

-Once the terminal connection to CSC, e.g. to [Taito-shell], has been opened, the remote server is used with Linux commands.
+Once the terminal connection to CSC, e.g. to [Puhti-shell], has been opened, the remote server is used with Linux commands.
 The standard structure of a command is: